saptarshibasu/aws-study/README.md

 * When you have access to both an encrypted and unencrypted volume, you can freely transfer data between them.
 EC2 carries out the encryption and decryption operations transparently
 * To create snapshots for Amazon EBS volumes that are configured in a RAID array, there must be no data I/O to or from the EBS volumes that comprise the RAID array.
 These same precautions and steps should be followed whenever you create a snapshot of an EBS volume that serves as the root device for an EC2 instance
 * Although snapshots are incremental, snapshots are designed in such a way that retaining the last snapshot is sufficient to recover the complete volume data.
 Deleting the old snapshots may not reduce the occupied storage.
 Snapshots copy only the data that have changed since the last snapshot was taken and points to the unchanged data of the last snapshot
+* Volumes can be **resized**
+  * increase in size
+  * increase in IOPS (for io1)
+  * change in volume type
+* After **resizing**, the volume needs to be repartitioned
+* After **resizing**, the volume will remain in "optimization" phase for some time.
+While the volume will remai usable, but the performancce will not be good
+* EBS volumes restored from the snapshots need to be pre-warmed for optimal performance (fio or dd command will read the entire volume ad thus helps in pre-warming)
+* EBS Volume migration to a different region
+  * Take a snapshot
+  * Copy snapshot to a different region
+  * Restore volume from the snapshot
+* EBS Volume migration to a different AZ
+  * Take a snapshot
+  * Restore volume from the snapshot in a different AZ
+* High wait time of SSD can be resolved by provisioning more IOPS in io1

 ![Snapshot Deletion](snapshot_1b.png)